October contributions

 Instead of packaging a runtime alongside the code, porffor will compile down to native (which comes with huge performance gains).

 Recently, the biggest win has been to see the engine pass 50% of the Test262 tests!
-You can read more about this here.
+Read more in Porffor passes 50% of Test262.

 e18e on Bluesky